 - Serve with the drippings as a sauce – this is pastured poultry, and has good omega-3 fats in there!
 In my opinion, there is no other spice or sauce needed for flavor.
 Though of course, to each cook his own!

 NOTE: These birds handle “overcooking” much better than “undercooking”.
-Recently, I overcooked the birds by an hour (maybe even an hour and a half), and the only noticeable difference was that the dark meat was a tad bit tougher than usual.
+Recently, I overcooked the birds by an hour (maybe even an hour and a half), and the only noticeable difference was that the dark meat was only a tad bit tougher than usual.
 The one time I undercooked it (that is, it still reached 165 degrees on the meat thermometer, but did not have that really browned skin or drippings), it was completely lackluster.
 If you aren’t completely addicted to the chicken and almost unable to stop eating it, something went awry!

 Other Cooking Methods